Tinkoff/stapp/CONTRIBUTING.md

 Please, commit changes with `npm run cz`.
 This will run commitizen, which will protect you against commit message pain.
 You may also install comittizen globall and commit with `git cz`.

-You'll be asked about the changes skope.
+You'll be asked about the changes scope.
 Please, select among the following:

 * `core` - any feature and tests changes related to the core `stapp` package
 * `validate` - any feature and tests changes related to the `stapp-validate` package